tachillon/Training-and-Inference-Hugging-Face-ViT-Model/README.md

 prerequisites: Docker (https://docs.docker.com/engine/install/) and CUDA drivers (https://docs.nvidia.com/cuda/cuda-installation-guide-linux). \
 \
-The folder should be organized like indicated:
+The folder should be organized as indicated:

     .
     ├── Dockerfile